Zelenskiy urges speedy help from allies as Russia pounds Ukraine's east

 MORE MILITARY AID?

-Promised battle tanks last month, Ukraine is also desperate for fighter jets and longer-range missiles to nip any significant new Russian offensive in the bud and help turn the tide against Moscow's far superior firepower.
+Promised battle tanks last month, Ukraine is also desperate for fighter jets and longer-range missiles to help turn the tide against Moscow's far superior firepower.

-Germany appeared to quash Kyiv's hopes for fighter jets now when its defence minister said that was not a focus at the moment but would certainly be discussed.
+Germany's defence minister said on Tuesday that supplying Ukraine with fighter jets was not a focus at the moment but would certainly be discussed.

-"Only when the skies over Ukraine remain safe over the next three, four months, then you can talk about all other further steps," he said on Tuesday.

 The Kremlin, which calls the invasion a "special military operation" to eliminate security threats, said NATO was demonstrating its hostility towards Russia every day and was becoming more and more involved in the conflict.